Note: this post contains affiliate links, which help run this site at no extra cost to you so I can keep providing free travel advice and tips.

 I didn’t have much in the way of expectations for the Victoria breweries and the craft beer scene in Victoria, BC.
 I’d only heard mediocre reviews of Canadian beer as a whole from American and Canadian friends alike in the past, but I came back to Portland with a much better idea of Canadian styles of brewing.
 Not to mention, my taste buds were much more refreshed after taking a break from the heavy IPAs you’re apt to find in the Pacific Northwest.

 I was impressed enough with the budding craft beer in Victoria to write up a guide for you guys on what to expect, both with specific breweries, brewpubs, and the unique liquor laws of British Columbia.

 With the quality hops that come out of the Willamette Valley and the clean water supply, it’s no big secret that Oregon has a solid craft beer scene.
 Portland is hyped up – a tad too much in my book – and Bend gets a nod as well, but have you heard of the other fantastic craft beer scene in the city of Eugene?

 I have to admit, I hadn’t even heard of Bend before I moved to Oregon.
 Once I arrived in Portland; however, I kept hearing about a faraway mountainous outdoor-loving place that could arguably rival Portland’s craft beer scene.

 This week was all about Oregon…and craft beer.
 From Ashland to Crater Lake to Bend, and back to Portland.
 It felt good to be on the road again and realize time and time again just how strikingly beautiful Oregon is.

 I first came across BrewCycle when I was in Sacramento, California.
-Kendall and I were heading to Rubicon Brewing when 10 people on a bike passed by shouting and cheering as they made their way down the street at snail speed.
+I was heading to Rubicon Brewing when 10 people on a bike passed by shouting and cheering as they made their way down the street at snail speed.